gfkpth/bert-apc-trainer/README.md

 Automatic extraction of adnominal pronoun constructions (and other types of adnominal person marking) is very difficult because even prompting based on part-of-speech in appropriately tagged corpora yields many false positives.
 Recall improves for treebanks (like [Universal Dependencies](https://universaldependencies.org/)), but those are typically much smaller in size (and currently lack a universal annotation standard for adnominal person marking, cf. [Hoehn 2021](https://aclanthology.org/2021.udw-1.6/)).

+# Models

-I trained the transformer model [`bert-base-german-cased`](https://huggingface.co/google-bert/bert-base-german-cased) for token classification on a manually annotated dataset of sentences containing adnominal pronoun constructions.
+I trained the transformer model [`bert-base-german-cased`](https://huggingface.co/google-bert/bert-base-german-cased) for token classification on a manually annotated dataset of sentences containing adnominal pronoun constructions extracted from the Kernkorpus of [DWDS](https://www.dwds.de/).
 The token-level labels are automatically generated on the basis of raw data available in the dataset.

 The resulting model has a size of about 415 MB and achieves 99.7% accuracy on initial evaluation.

+Similarly, I trained the English ['bert-base-uncased]() model on a similarly annotated dataset extracted from the Britihs National Corpus.

+Both models are can be accessed for inferencing with a basic convenience function that takes a (potentially very long) string and returns a dataframe listing all discovered APCs (and optionally also pronouns) and their corresponding sentences, as well as their  left and right context.
+Moreover, a simple streamlit app was created for demo purposes.

 # Usage